Special reception needs of vulnerable groups

 Reception of survivors of torture and violence

-While ISS is responsible for ensuring access to rehabilitation services for survivors of torture and serious violence,[24] the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be dependent on the responsibility-sharing rules applicable to asylum seekers in general.
+While ISS is responsible for ensuring access to rehabilitation services for survivors of torture and serious violence,[19] the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be dependent on the responsibility-sharing rules applicable to asylum applicants in general.

 The provision of reception conditions by ISS in the regular procedure following a dispersal decision by the SOG is done in accordance to agreed standards.
 In each district there is a responsible officer for reception conditions who reports directly to central services, but there is no specialised team dedicated to survivors of torture and/or serious violence.
-According to ISS, caseworkers can make referrals to specialised services at local level, for instance, for asylum seekers placed in the area of Coimbra, ISS has the possibility to make referrals to the Centre for the Prevention and Treatment of Psychogenic Trauma that provides differentiated mental health care adapted to the needs of survivors of torture and/or serious violence.
+According to ISS, caseworkers can make referrals to specialised services at local level, for instance, for asylum applicants placed in the area of Coimbra, ISS has the possibility to make referrals to the Centre for the Prevention and Treatment of Psychogenic Trauma that provides differentiated mental health care adapted to the needs of survivors of torture and/or serious violence.

 [1] Article 2(1)(ag) Asylum Act.